tom-doerr/llm_agent_evolution_2/tasks.md

 3. Mutation chromosome: "Improve the content to maximize the evaluation score..."

 These values are set in initialize_population() in both EvolutionService and UniversalOptimizer.

-# please merge the universal optimize readme with the main readme
-# hmm can we rename output file arg to save?
-# output format seems like bloat, please standardise to toml
-# why do we have so many commands for llm-evolve? i just want the command as string argument for optimization functionality
-# add --load argument for loading a saved agent
-# add support for stdin into an agent
-# how can we further reduce project size?
-# please reduce the size of tasks.md, maybe summarize the text below done items don't edit the headings! don't edit not done headings!

 =============================================================================================